Spider-Man: Homecoming: Cast

 The former head of security for Stark Industries and Tony Stark's driver and bodyguard.
-Hogan is "looking after" Parker in the film, with Favreau saying that Parker "needs someone to help him out".
+Hogan is "looking after" Peter in the film, with Favreau saying that Peter "needs someone to help him out".
 Favreau previously portrayed Hogan in the Iron Man films, having also directed the first two of those, and described returning as just an actor as fun, allowing him "to maintain the relationship with the MCU ...
 Especially when the filmmakers are taking care of you, and taking care of the characters and the story."